nelson-n/cs-math-nn/README.md

 [From the Transistor to the Web Browser - George Hotz](https://github.com/geohot/fromthetransistor)
 - Proposed CS curriculum that inspired many of the low-level CS lessons on computer hardware, chips, and compilers that are in this curriculum.

+### To-Do List
+List 1, Porting in Pre-Existing Work:
+* **The Internet** Port in pre-existing notes on the internet.
+* **Machine Learning / AI** Port in pre-existing work from scientia.
+* **Statistics / Mathematics** Port in pre-existing work from scientia.

+List 2, DSA + C++ + Low Level Python:
+* **Higher Level Languages** Finish Fluent Python.
+* **Data Structures** Learn data structures.
+* **Algorithms** Learn algorithms.
+* **Data Structures** Replicate low-level data structures behind base Python types such as list, array, tuple, dictionary, set.
+For example, build a low-level hash table function and then use this to build a dictionary type in Python (before being able to do this, a hashing function must be built from scratch).
+Build in C++ and then port to Python.
+Use `timeit` to compare the speed of lookup using the standard python dictionary/set type to lookup using my custom built data type.
+* **Lower Level Languages** Learn C++ basics.
+* **Lower Level Languages** Replicate lower level Python functions such as len() in C++, then port to Python and interface with low-level data structures that were already built from scratch.
+* Build a dictionary method using C++ and an R dictionary interface.
+Then publish an R dictionary class to CRAN.

+List 3, Neural Network Work:
+* **Machine Learning / AI** Work on karpathy lectures, tinygrad tutorial, building paradigmatic models in order from scratch until Transformer model is understood.